monicagoma/masters_thesis_dementia/README.md

 Repository:

-This repository aims is to contribute reproducibility of this research.
+This repository aims to contribute reproducibility of this research.
 Therefore, it contains the exact specification of the customized Pitt Corpus subset and external validation set.
 The original audio and transcripts files can be found at DementiaBank (https://dementia.talkbank.org/).